 Since 1941, the USO has kept our military men and women connected to their families, homes and country no matter where they are or under what conditions they serve.

 Transitioning Service Members

 When Americans complete their military service, the USO is there to support the transition back to civilian life.
-Those leaving the military need a plan to reintegrate into the communities they are returning to, a civilian career path, and a strong family.
-The USO Transition 360 Alliance exists to help the nearly half a million service members and their families who start the process of transitioning out of the military each year.
-This alliance of five best-in-class service organizations focuses on three key pillars of a successful transition back into civilian life: develop a plan for the future, pursue new career paths, and strengthen their families and community networks.
-Designed to help the young, single service member as well as the 25-year careerist with a family, the USO Transition 360 Alliance is a roadmap to help navigate whatever transition journey lies ahead.
+Those leaving the military need a plan to reintegrate into the communities they are returning to, a civilian career path and a strong family.
+USO Transition Services exists to help the nearly half a million service members and their families who start the process of transitioning out of the military each year.
+Designed to help the young, single service member, as well as the 25-year careerist with a family, USO Transition Services is a roadmap to help navigate whatever transition journey lies ahead.

 Wounded, Ill and Injured Service Members

 A Continuum of Care

 Recovering from a battlefield injury, training accident or even a long illness is a daunting prospect for service members and their loved ones.
 The USO provides a backbone of support.
 From our Warrior Center in Landstuhl Germany, to our two USO Warrior and Family Centers at major military hospital facilities in the Washington, D.C., area, service members and their families get the things they need in a nurturing environment.
 Also, our Caregivers Seminars provide vital links to information, programming and community support for the healing families.